JennyVivian99/JennyVivian99.github.io/_pages/portfolio.md

 Other projects
 ====
-- Science communication through [Integrated Forest Restoration](https://www.ecolsoc.org.au/category/research-chapters/integrated-forest-restoration/) hub, of which I am the Chair
+- Science communication through [Integrated Forest Restoration](https://www.ecolsoc.org.au/category/research-chapters/integrated-forest-restoration/) hub, of which I am the Chair.
+  Suggested articles, books, seminars, and webinars are visible in the [https://jennyvivian99.github.io/IntegratedForestRestoration/](Integrated Forest Restoration) page.
 - Analysis of the complex socio-ecological system of Colombia through ecological modelling
 - Development of knowledge and technical methods for Air DNA analysis and collection
 - Recognition of gaps and future opportunities for future studies on soil fungi and bacteria